neondatabase/postgresql_anonymizer/docs/declare_masking_rules.md

 IS 'MASKED WITH FUNCTION anon.fake_last_name()'
 ```

-This is useful especially if you can't modify the instance confiraguration and
+This is useful especially if you can't modify the instance configuration and
 load the extension with `session_preload_libraries`.
 In this situation, the
 security labels won't work and you have to declare rules with comments.